Fun DIY Emotions Sensory Bottles for Toddlers

 Step 6: Decorate With Eyes and Faces

 Stick googly eyes on the bottles and draw emotional expressions using a dry-erase marker.
+Give each color a different emotion such as:

 - Yellow = Happy